-This advertising content was produced in collaboration with SevenFifty and our sponsor, Santa Margherita USA; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
+This advertising content was produced in collaboration with our sponsor, Santa Margherita USA; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
 For more information, please refer to our ethics guidelines.

 As temperatures warm in the spring and summer, wine drinkers expect wine lists and retail offerings to be colored in shades of pink.
 To meet consumer demand, beverage directors and wine buyers begin allocating more space to rosé, adding new SKUs to inventory.
 And while regions like Provence and California are standard sources for rosé, Italy has become an increasingly important hub of rosé production.